sequential-parameter-optimization/Hyperparameter-Tuning-Cookbook/md_files/006_num_gp.md

 ::: {#exm-corr-matrix-existing}
 ### Example: The Correlation Matrix (Using Existing Functions)

-The same result as computed in the previous example can be obtained with existing python functions, e.g., from the package `scipy`.
+The same result as computed in @exm-corr-matrix-detailed can be obtained with existing python functions, e.g., from the package `scipy`.

 ```{python}
 def build_Psi(X, theta, eps=sqrt(spacing(1))):